cubyn/trust-env/README.md

 ### Features

-* Handle the case where process.env variables are updated after validations
+* Handles the case where process.env variables are updated in the code (bad practice, but can happen)

 ### Type checks